walkee/iRock/readme.md

-Some albums wmchi really like.
+Some albums wmch really like.